Active control of electromagnetically induced transparency analogue in all-dielectric metamaterials loaded with graphene: Geometric structure and numerical model

-The schematic diagram and the geometrical parameters of the proposed hybrid graphene-dielectric metamaterials are illustrated in Fig. \ref{fig:1}(a) and (b).
+The schematic diagram and the geometrical parameters of the proposed hybrid dielectric-graphene metamaterials are illustrated in Figure. \ref{fig1}(a) and (b).
 The all-dielectric metamaterials employs a classical design composed of three silicon nanobars on a silica substrate for the EIT resonance, with the lattice constant of 1100 nm in the $x$ and $y$ directions.
 In the unit cell, the two parallel nanobars are both 600 nm in length and 150 nm in width, and are separated by 150 nm in the $y$ direction.
 The vertical nanobar is 700 nm in length and 200 nm in width, and is placed on the right side of the two parallel nanobars with a distance of 120 nm.
 All the nanobars are 160 nm in thickness.
 Then the monolayer graphene is transfered on the top of the all-dielectric metamaterials in a continuous morphology.
 The linearly plane wave is incident along the $-z$ direction with the electric field polarized in the $y$ direction.

 The full-wave numerical simulations are conducted using the finite-difference time-domain (FDTD) method.
-For the wavelength longer than 1200 nm in the near infrared, the silicon and the silica show extremely low loss and their constant refractive indices of $n_{\text{Si}}=3.5$ and $n_{\text{SiO$_{2}$}}=1.4$ are adopted for simulations.\cite{palik1985handbook} The monolayer graphene placed over the all-dielectric metamaterials is modeled as a 2D sheet and its conductivity can be derived from the random phase approximation (PRA) in the local limit, including the intraband and interband transitions,\cite{zhang2015towards,xiao2016tunable}
+For the wavelength longer than 1200 nm in the near infrared, the silicon and the silica show extremely low loss and their constant refractive indices of $n_{\rm{Si}}=3.5$ and $n_{\rm{SiO}_{2}}=1.4$ are adopted for simulations\cite{palik1985handbook}.
+The monolayer graphene placed over the all-dielectric metamaterials is modeled as a 2D sheet and its conductivity can be derived from the random phase approximation (PRA) in the local limit, including the intraband and interband transitions\cite{zhang2015towards,xiao2016tunable},